-The Brain Tumour Charity and Rushmoor Citizens Advice are partnering to provide a weekly benefits clinic aimed at providing specialist benefits advice and assistance to people affected by brain tumours.
+We've partnered with Rushmoor Citizens Advice to provide a weekly benefits clinic offering specialist benefits advice and assistance to people affected by brain tumours.
 On average, each person who we've helped via the benefits clinic is nearly £5,000 better off.

-For some people, a brain tumour diagnosis might mean that they are no longer able to work and earn a steady income.
-This could be due to the symptoms of having a brain tumour such fatigue and cognitive difficulties, or in the case of carers it might be because they need to care for their loved ones on a daily basis.
+For some people, a brain tumour diagnosis might mean that they're no longer able to work and earn a steady income.
+This could be due to the symptoms of having a brain tumour, such as fatigue and cognitive difficulties.
+For carers, it might be because they need to care for their loved ones on a daily basis.